 Listen Actively

 When you're in a Spanish-speaking environment, pay attention to how people discuss money.
-Listen for the terms and phrases we've discussed in this article, and note any regional variations or slang that you hear.
+Now, listen for the terms and phrases we've discussed in this article, and note any regional variations or slang that you hear.
 The more you listen, the more comfortable you'll become with understanding and using these terms yourself.

 Don't Be Afraid to Ask for Clarification